-NLF: Additionally, Boards must ensure that CCIP activities and estimated expenditures are reported in the Board Child Care Quality Expenditure & Activity Report, pursuant to WD Letter 21-19, Change 1, issued February 4, 2021, and titled “Child Care Quality Funds Report and Implementation and Expenditure Plan—Update.”
+NLF: Additionally, Boards must ensure that CCIP activities and estimated expenditures are reported in the Board Child Care Quality Expenditure & Activity Report, pursuant to WD Letter 25-22, Change 1, issued April 4, 2023, and titled “Child Care Quality Funds Report and Implementation and Expenditure Plan—Update.”

-NLF: Boards must be aware that an industry partner may make a donation of funds through another organization and still qualify for the CCIP program.
-For example, an industry partner may donate funds to the Board or to a nonprofit organization with the express purpose to use the funds for a CCIP program.
-The Board must provide TWC with documentation of the industry partner’s intent that the passed-through donation be used for the projects outlined in the CCIP application.
+NLF: Boards must be aware that an investment partner may make a donation of funds through another organization and still qualify for the CCIP program.
+For example, an investment partner may donate funds to the Board or to a nonprofit organization with the express purpose to use the funds for a CCIP program.
+The Board must provide TWC with documentation of the investment partner’s intent that the passed-through donation be used for the projects outlined in the CCIP application.

 INQUIRIES: